seriouslysean/DoD_90sKid/README.md

 Changes
 ===========

+### 0.2.1:
+* Fixed a crash related to missing animation files
+* Skill: By Your Powers Combined!
+Proc: Heart changed to +10 health

 ### 0.2.0:
 * Item: 90's Kid now also start with Moon Shoes (+1 trap sign radius, +1 dodge)
 * Item: The Breakfast Club has a new sprite